JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8015 days**.

-And here is a just a random fact -  **Dill seeds are so small that approximately 10,000 dill seeds would be required to make an ounce**.
+And here is a just a random fact -  **Since 1978, at least 37 people have died as a result of shaking vending machines, in an attempt to get free merchandise.
+More than 100 people have been injured**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)